 As currently required under Section 404 of the Sarbanes-Oxley Act of 2002, we are required to include in our annual report our assessment of the effectiveness of our internal control over financial reporting.
-The Company conducted an evaluation of the effectiveness of its internal control over financial reporting as of June 30, 2012.
+The Company conducted an evaluation of the effectiveness of its internal control over financial reporting as of June 30, 2015.
 Based on its evaluation, the Company concluded that its internal controls over financial reporting were not effective to provide reasonable assurance that information required to be disclosed is recorded, processed, summarized and reported within the time periods specified by the rules and forms of the Commission.
-The material weakness relates to a lack of a functioning audit committee and a lack of outside directors on the Company's Board.
-The report of our independent registered public accounting firm for the period ending June 30, 2012 indicated that our internal control over financial reporting was not effective as of June 30, 2012.
+The material weakness in the reporting process was due to the insufficient complement of personnel with the appropriate level of knowledge to identify and account for non-routine transactions such as derivative instruments.
+The report of our independent registered public accounting firm for the period ending June 30, 2015 indicated that our internal control over financial reporting was not effective as of June 30, 2015.
 We expect to continue to incur additional expenses and diversion of management's time as a result of performing the system and process evaluation, testing, and remediation required to comply with the management certification and auditor attestation requirements.